metabase/metabase/docs/operations-guide/configuring-application-database.md

 **For Postgres data warehouse databases**

 You can do the same inside the Metabase Admin page for the connection to your Postgres database.
-Add the following to the end of your JDBC connection URI for your database:
+Add the following to the end of your JDBC connection string for your database:

 ```
 &sslmode=verify-ca&sslrootcert=<path to CA root or intermediate root certificate>